+'''

 Found EdbMtk.
 Do you want to configure EdbMtk?
-(Y/n) [Y] :
+(Y/n) [ Y ] :

+'''

-EDB Postgres Migration Toolkit is a command line migration utility that facilitates migration from MySQL, Oracle, SQL Server and Sybase databases.
-The installer will prompt you for the absolute path of java on your system; Java 1.7 or higher is required for Migration Toolkit.
+EDB Postgres Migration Toolkit is a command line migration utility that facilitates migration from MySQL, Oracle, Microsoft SQL Server and Sybase databases.
+The installer will prompt you for the absolute path of java on your system; Java (version 7 or 8) or OpenJDK (version 1.7 or 1.8) is supported by Migration Toolkit.